FHantke/brave-browser-wiki/IPFS-Features.md

    ### `Importing a page via IPFS`

-   - [ ] Verify the IPFS item available in the page context menu.
-Select `Import to IPFS > This page` and import any page content.
+   - [ ] Load `wikipedia.org`.
+Context-click the page and select `Import to IPFS > This page`.
 Make sure the content is downloaded and imported, the import folder is opened when import completed successfully, the page content can be downloaded.
-The shareable link is copied to the clipboard.
+Verify the shareable link is copied to the clipboard and opens when pasting it.

    ### `Importing linked content`

-   - [ ] Verify the IPFS item available in the linked content context menu.
-Select `Import to IPFS > Linked content` and import any linked content from any page.
+   - [ ] Select `Import to IPFS > Linked content` and import any linked content from any page.
 Make sure the content is downloaded and imported, the import folder is opened when import completed successfully, the file can be downloaded.
-The shareable link is copied to the clipboard.
+Verify the shareable link is copied to the clipboard and opens when pasting it.

    ### `Importing selected audio`

    - [ ] Verify the IPFS item available in the audio context menu.
 Select `Import to IPFS > Selected audio` and import any audio from any page.
 Make sure the audio is downloaded and imported, the import folder is opened when import completed successfully, the file can be downloaded.
-The shareable link is copied to the clipboard.
+Verify the shareable link is copied to the clipboard and opens when pasting it.

    ### `Importing selected image`

-   - [ ] Verify the IPFS item available in the image context menu.
-Select an image and choose `Import to IPFS > Selected image` and import any image from any page.
+   - [ ] Load `google.com`.
+Select the logo and choose `Import to IPFS > Selected image` and import it.
 Make sure the image is downloaded and imported, the import folder is opened when import completed successfully, the file can be downloaded.
-The shareable link is copied to the clipboard.
+Verify the shareable link is copied to the clipboard, and opens, when pasting it.

    ### `Importing selected text`

    - [ ] Verify the IPFS item available in the selected text context menu.
 Select text and choose `Import Selected Text to IPFS`.
 Make sure the text is wrapped into a file with id like `file_1` and the imported text is available inside the file.
-The shareable link is copied to the clipboard.
+Verify the shareable link is copied to the clipboard and opens when pasting it.

    ### `Importing selected video`

    - Verify the IPFS item available in the video context menu.
 Select a video and choose `Import to IPFS > Selected video`/ Make sure the video is downloaded and imported, the import folder is opened when import completed successfully, the file can be downloaded.
-The shareable link is copied to the clipboard.
+Verify the shareable link is copied to the clipboard and opens when pasting it.

       Verify for the following filetypes:
        - [ ] .avi